Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/pin-only.md

 If management key authentication is needed, the SDK collects the ADMIN DATA and the PIN.
 It can then derive the management key and authenticate.

+Note that in this mode, if a PIN has already been verified, the SDK will need to retrieve the PIN again in order to derive the management key.
+This is because in normal PIN verification, the PIN is collected and verified, but not saved.

 ### PUK blocked